tools-life/taskwiki/README.md

 * TaskWikiStop
 * TaskWikiTags

-see more in doc/taskwiki.txt. run :helptags and then :he taskwiki
+see more in doc/taskwiki.txt.
+After installing, run :helptags and then :he taskwiki

 ### Credits